-- 4. All applicant head of households may qualify for all of the following preferences: - A. The applicant head of household has been involuntarily displaced or is living in substandard housing or any member of the applicant family is a VAWA victim who has been involuntarily displaced.
-(5 points); - B. The applicant is actively participating in an Economic Self-Sufficiency Program (5 points); and - C. The applicant is a U.S. Veteran as defined in Part I (2 points). - 5.
-MPHA will verify local preferences during the application process.
-Once MPHA has verified an applicant's qualification for a preference, MPHA will not require the applicant to provide information to verify such qualification again unless: - A. MPHA determines re-verification is desirable because six months has passed since verification; or; - B. MPHA has reasonable grounds to believe that the applicant no longer qualifies for a preference. - 6.
+- C. The Applicant is disabled (30 points); - D. The applicant head of household has been involuntarily displaced or is living in substandard housing or any member of the applicant family is a VAWA victim who has been involuntarily displaced.
+(5 points); - E. The applicant is actively participating in an Economic Self-Sufficiency Program (5 points); - F. The applicant is a U.S. Veteran as defined in Part I (5 points). - 3.
+FAMILY UNIT PREFERENCES: Applicants for family housing must have one of the preferences listed below to be placed on the waiting list: - A. The applicant head of household has been involuntarily displaced or is living in substandard housing or any member of the applicant family is a VAWA victim who has been involuntarily displaced; - B. The applicant is paying more than 50% of their income towards Rent and utilities, - C. The applicant is actively participating in an Economic Self-Sufficiency Program; or - D. The applicant is a U.S. Veteran as defined in Part I. - 4.
+MPHA will verify preferences during the application process.
+Once MPHA has verified an applicant's qualification for a preference, MPHA will not require the applicant to provide information to verify such qualification again unless: - A. MPHA determines re-verification is desirable because six months has passed since verification; or; - B. MPHA has reasonable grounds to believe that the applicant no longer qualifies for a preference. - 5.
 MPHA will not deny a preference to an applicant for which the applicant qualifies, because the applicant is residing in assisted housing.
-MPHA will consider the actual condition of the housing unit and the possibility of involuntary displacement resulting from domestic violence.

-- 7. If MPHA filed an eviction or terminated a lease of any member of the applicant family for any reason, the applicant or applicant family does not qualify for the 4.A. preference above. - 8.
-If any member of the applicant family is a person who was evicted during the last three (3) years because of drug-related criminal activity from a housing assisted program under a 1937 Housing Act Program, MPHA will not give a preference to that applicant or applicant family. - 9.
+MPHA will consider the actual condition of the housing unit and the possibility of involuntary displacement resulting from domestic violence. - 6.
+If MPHA filed an eviction or terminated a lease of any member of the applicant family for any reason, the applicant or applicant family does not qualify for the 4.A. preference above. - 7.
+If any member of the applicant family is a person who was evicted during the last three (3) years because of drug-related criminal activity from a housing assisted program under a 1937 Housing Act Program, MPHA will not give a preference to that applicant or applicant family. - 8.
 If MPHA determines that an applicant does not qualify for a preference claimed, MPHA will give the applicant notice of that determination and the reasons for the determination.
-If the tenant was placed on the waiting list based on having a preference, and MPHA determines at the time of initial interview that they do not, MPHA will withdraw the application. - 10.
-Notwithstanding any other provision to the contrary MPHA may house up to 300 households per year, who are otherwise qualified and eligible, in the general occupancy buildings based solely upon date and time of the application. - 11.
-Notwithstanding any other provision to the contrary, MPHA will process the application of persons who are otherwise qualified and eligible and will accept a general occupancy studio apartment or a unit in a general occupancy building with an occupancy rate less than 97% based solely upon the date and time of the application.
+If the tenant was placed on the waiting list based on having a preference, and MPHA determines at the time of initial interview that they do not, MPHA will withdraw the application. - 9.
+Notwithstanding any other provision to the contrary MPHA may house up to 300 households per year, who are otherwise qualified and eligible, in the general occupancy buildings based solely upon date and time of the application.

+10. Notwithstanding any other provision to the contrary, MPHA will process the application of persons who are otherwise qualified and eligible and will accept a general occupancy studio apartment or a unit in a general occupancy building with an occupancy rate less than 97% based solely upon the date and time of the application.
 Approved applicants who do not accept such a unit will be withdrawn.